 Cerro de la Cruz Lookout

-If you’re looking to get some exercise while in Puerto Vallarta, then take a walk up the Cerro Del Mirador lookout for what is easily one of the best views of the city.
+If you’re looking to get some exercise while in Puerto Vallarta, then take a walk up the Cerro De La Cruz lookout for what is easily one of the best views of the city.
 It’s completely free to visit – you just pay in sweat.

 To get there, walk from the Malecon uphill along Calle Abasolo.
 You’ll reach a series of stairs which you climb up to the top, where there’s an observation deck with stunning panoramic views of downtown Vallarta and the surrounding Banderas Bay.